Clarence212/mcs-scanner/README.md

 # Minecraft Server Port Scanner

-A multi-threaded Minecraft server port scanner and bot joiner that runs in Powershell and its own GUI.
+A multi-threaded Minecraft server port scanner and bot joiner.
 It scans a range of ports on a target IP to find online Minecraft servers, retrieves their status, tests online/offline mode by joining, and logs the results.

 ## Feats